disintegration/imaging/README.md

 #### Open, Save, New, Clone

 Imaging package provides useful shortcuts for image loading, saving, creation and copying.
+Open and Save functions support JPEG, PNG, TIFF and BMP images.
+External libraries can be used to load other image formats.

 ```go
 // load an image from file